Digital Media Studio Project 2018

 Prologue

-Embarking on this project, we delve into the realms of urban data mining, mobile architecture, and narrative articulation within level design practices.
-The challenge posed is a call to explore mobile architecture, recognizing the significance of mobility and migration in today's urban landscapes.
-Our focus centers on developing a design system leveraging behavioral data to strategically position living/habitation units throughout the city of Edinburgh.
-This project unfolds in two distinct stages: Data Analytics and Design.
+This project embarks on an exploration of urban data mining, mobile architecture, and narrative articulation within level design practices.
+It responds to the urgent challenge of addressing mobility and migration in contemporary urban landscapes by developing a design system that strategically positions habitation units throughout Edinburgh based on behavioral data.
+The project unfolds in two distinct phases: Data Analytics and Design.

 Locative Data — Data Citizenship

-Within the current urban landscape, dynamics, and mobility, we navigate the intricacies of Autonomous Decentred Systems (ADS) strategy.
-The ubiquity of smartphones and layered social, political, and cultural networks transforms each citizen into an active agent, with their mobile activities intricately woven into virtual networks.
-In the initial part of the semester, our exploration revolves around locative social activities, employing APIs to mine data from social networks.
-Through mapping layers, we aim to reveal hidden footprints, representing the city through the lens of its active citizens.
+In today’s dynamic urban environment, we engage with the concept of Autonomous Decentred Systems (ADS), where the ubiquity of smartphones and layered social, political, and cultural networks transform each citizen into an active participant embedded within virtual networks.
+The initial phase of the project focuses on locative social activities, employing APIs to mine data from social networks.
+By layering and mapping this data, we reveal the often-invisible footprints of urban life, offering a fresh representation of the city through the lens of its engaged inhabitants.

 Background

-Rooted in the Metabolism movement in architecture, our project draws inspiration from iconic works like the Nagakin Capsule Tower by Kisho Kurokawa (1972).
-This architectural marvel aimed to "reconnect" citizens with the built environment, encapsulating the essence of mobility, migration, and city dynamics through a pod system of habitation units.
+Rooted in the Metabolism architectural movement, this project draws inspiration from seminal works like Kisho Kurokawa’s Nagakin Capsule Tower (1972).
+This iconic structure sought to reconnect citizens with the built environment by encapsulating mobility, migration, and urban dynamism through a system of modular habitation pods.

-Archigram, a revolutionary force in spatial approach within urban contexts, contributes provocative concepts and stories to our project.
-In the words of Cj Lim, a luminary in smart cities and architectural narratives, "[…] cities are alive.
-They breathe, they grow, they spawn, they die, and they dream."
+The visionary ideas of Archigram further inform our approach, injecting provocative spatial concepts into urban design.
+As Cj Lim, a leading thinker in smart cities and architectural narratives, eloquently states: “Cities are alive.
+They breathe, they grow, they spawn, they die, and they dream.”

 The Narrative

-In the latter part of the semester, our focus shifts to designing mood boards, storyboards, and narrative structures.
-Here, we weave the data from the project's initial phase and the current reality of the city into compelling narratives.
-Leveraging game design, we overlay an alternative reality onto the city's actual imagery, employing this engaging approach for speculating on real-world issues.
+In the second phase of the project, attention shifts to crafting mood boards, storyboards, and narrative frameworks.
+Here, data from the initial analytic phase is woven together with the lived reality of Edinburgh to generate compelling narratives.
+By employing techniques borrowed from game design, the project overlays alternative realities onto the city’s actual imagery, creating immersive speculative scenarios that engage with real-world urban challenges.